StevensND/switch-port-mods/Demon Slayer Kimetsu no Yaiba The Hinokami Chronicles/[0100309016E7A000]/readme.md

 ## INSTRUCTIONS

 1. Click on the folder of the mod that you want to use.
-Then click on the .pchtxt file and finally click on the arrow icon (Download Raw File) to download the mod.
+Then click on the .zip file.
+Finally click on View Raw to start the download.

 2. Now open your emulator (Yuzu or Ryujinx).
 Right click on the game and Open Mod Data Location (Yuzu)/Open Mods Directory (Ryujinx).

-3. Create a new folder in the directory you just opened and name it 60fps for instance.
-Open this folder and create another folder inside it.
-Name this new folder exefs.
-Finally open this last created folder and paste the corresponding .pchtxt file there.
+3. Paste the .zip file that you downloaded previously in this directory.

+4. Extract the zip file into this directory.

+5. Check that you have a folder named `[60 FPS v1.5.3]` for example and check that this folder contains more folders inside.

-Your path should be something like this: `60fps\exefs\1.0.0.pchtxt`
+Finally your path should be something like this: `60fps\exefs\1.0.0.pchtxt`

 **Switch users**: You can convert  the .pchtxt file to .ips using [IPSwitch](https://github.com/3096/ipswitch) or just use [FPSLocker](https://github.com/masagrator/FPSLocker)